stelzch/zotero.koplugin/README.md

 ### Limitations

+* Annotations only work for pdf files, not epub or other formats
+* Only text highlights (and associated text notes) are currently supported
-* Currently, this plugin _only supports uploading new annotations_ made with KOReader to Zotero.
+* This plugin _only supports uploading new annotations_ made with KOReader to Zotero.
 Changes and deletions made in KOReader will not be synchronized.
 But changes made in Zotero will be synchronised.
-* Annotations only work for pdf files, not epub or other formats
 * Search function currently quite limited, no real access to full author lists, DOIs, tags, etc.